 - All new-home construction in Transit Village is eligible for a 10-year, 100% property tax abatement

-- The Townhomes of Van Aken: 27 for-sale townhomes, located at the southwest corner of the Van Aken/Onaway/Sutton intersection; construction work is anticipated to begin September 2016
+- The Townhomes of Van Aken: 33 for-sale townhomes, located at the southwest corner of the Van Aken/Onaway/Sutton intersection; construction is underway with a model suite expected May 2017

-- Model Block Grant Program: small grants to assist existing property owners with exterior home repairs and energy efficiency improvements
+- Model Block Grant Program: small grants to assist existing property owners with exterior home repairs and improvements

 Cuyahoga County Community Toolkit